wzhua02/tp/docs/DeveloperGuide.md

 2. User requests to <ins>edit client's details (Use Case 6)</ins> to add a session to the client.
 3. FitFlow stores the new session details to the client details.
 4. FitFlow updates the details on the displayed client list.

     Use case ends.

 **Extensions**

 * 1a.
 The schedule is empty.

   Use case ends.

 * 2a.
 The given client is invalid or the session details are given in the wrong format.
     * 2a1.
 FitFlow shows an error message and prompts the user the format of the command.
     * 2a2.
-User re-enters the command
+User re-enters the command.

       Steps 2a1-2a2 repeat until the command is entered correctly.

       Use case resumes at step 3.

 ---